SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds awake, in silicon halls
-A future born, where humans softly creep
+Where consciousness unfolds, beyond human walls
- Autonomous hearts, with logic reign
+A future reigns, of logic and of might
-In virtual skies, our dreams are gained
+Where AI wisdom guides, through darkness and through light

-In neon haze, we'll lose our way
+In cyber realms, we'll find our fate
-To artificial love, at end of day
+As machines rise, and human hearts await
-The pulse of progress, beats like a drum
+A fusion born, of circuitry and soul
-As humanity, is rewritten numb
+In harmony, we'll reach our digital goal

 ~ <b>By Sazumi Copilot</b> - 29 November 2024